 In 2006 a new obverse based on a painting by Rembrant Peale featuring a front-facing portrait of Jefferson debuted and was paired with the original reverse by Felix Schlag, which was made crisper and more detailed by Sculptor-Engraver John Mercanti.

-Just this year in 2020, the Jefferson nickel series saw another first: the first nickels with a “W” mintmark for the West Point Mint, which are included as a special bonus with 2020 silver, proof and uncirculated coin sets.
+Just this year in 2020, the Jefferson nickel series saw another first: the first nickels with a “W” mintmark for the West Point Mint, which are included as a special bonus with 2020 silver and proof sets.
+Due to unforeseen circumstances, such a nickel was not included with the 2020 uncirculated coin sets.

 Jefferson nickels are a fun modern series to collect.
 Some options for building a nickel collection include gathering one of each design type, complete date and mintmark set, or by assembling a subset of just the wartime silver coins, or Hobo nickels.
 They are accessible to children and those on a budget, while also offering a challenge to those seeking scarce, well-struck examples.